A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Constraint Qualification of the SDCMPCC Formulation

 \subsection{Calmness of SDCMPCC Formulation}

+In this part, we would like to show that in Problem (\ref{CompleRankPSD}), calmness holds for each pair $(X, U)$ with X feasible and U given by (\ref{AssignU}).
+The variable $x$ in (\ref{GSDCMPCC}) is equal to the pair $(X,U)$ from~(\ref{CompleRankPSD}), so $G(x)=X$ and $H(x)=U$.
+We assume

+for continuous functions $g_i(X)$; these functions are incorporated into $g(x)$ in the formulation~(\ref{GSDCMPCC}).
+Before presenting the propositions, we introduce the rank constrained problem for any positive integer~$k$:

-In this part, we would like to show that in Problem (\ref{CompleRankPSD}), calmness holds for each pair $(X, U)$ with X feasible and U given by (\ref{AssignU}). \begin{proposition} Each $(X, U)$ with X feasible and U given by (\ref{AssignU}) is a local optimal solution in Problem (\ref{CompleRankPSD}) \end{proposition} \begin{proof} The proposition follows from the fact that $\mbox{rank}(X')\geq \mbox{rank}(X)$ for all $X'$ close enough to $X$. \end{proof} \begin{proposition} For any feasible $(X, U)$ in Problem (\ref{CompleRankPSD}) with $X$ feasible and $U$ given by~(\ref{AssignU}), let $(\hat{X}, \hat{U})$ be a feasible point to the optimization problem below:
+\begin{proposition} Let $X$ be a local minimizer of~$(RC(k))$ for some choice of~$k$ and let $U$ be given by (\ref{AssignU}).
+Then $(X,U)$ is a local optimal solution in Problem (\ref{CompleRankPSD}).
+Conversely, if $(X,U)$ is a local optimal solution to (\ref{CompleRankPSD}) then $U$ is given by (\ref{AssignU}) and $X$ is a local minimizer of~$(RC(k))$ with $k=\mbox{rank}(X)$. \end{proposition} \begin{proof} The proposition follows from the fact that $\mbox{rank}(X')\geq \mbox{rank}(X)$ for all $X'$ close enough to $X$. \end{proof} \begin{proposition} For any local minimizer $X$ of~$(RC(k))$ for some choice of~$k$ with $U$ given by (\ref{AssignU}), let $(\hat{X}, \hat{U})$ be a feasible point to the optimization problem below:

 where $p$, $q$, $r$, $h_1$ and $h_2$ are perturbations to the constraints and $\lambda_{min}(M)$ denotes the minimum eigenvalue of matrix~$M$.
 Assume $X$ has at least one positive eigenvalue.
 For $||(p,q,r,h_1,h_2)||$, $||X-\hat{X}||$, and $||U-\hat{U}||$ all sufficiently small, we have